Skip to main content

 It varies significantly by school and talent area.
 Popular schools like SOTA or RI receive many more applications than places.
 Less prominent schools may have manageable competition.
 Research specific schools rather than assuming all DSA is highly competitive.

-What if my child's interest changes after accepting DSA?
+What if my child's interest changes after DSA allocation?

 Schools expect DSA students to continue their talent area, but there is usually flexibility.
 A student who entered through basketball might shift to another sport.
 However, completely abandoning the talent area may create issues.
-Discuss this possibility before accepting offers.
+Discuss this possibility before submitting your preferences.

 Do PSLE scores matter for DSA?